Hope41/hope41.github.io/README.md

 More coming soon!

-Feel free to contact me at [contact@joachimford.uk](mailto:contact@joachimford.uk) if you would like to know more, or raise an issue on github if you have any ideas or thoughts.
+Feel free to contact me at [contact@joachimford.uk](mailto:contact@joachimford.uk), or raise an issue on github if you have any ideas or thoughts.